Home Compare JMT.LS vs PFGC

 Valuation

-On valuation, Jerónimo Martins, SGPS, S.A. ranks near the top of the group; Performance Food Group Company sits in the weaker half.
+The same broad pattern appears on valuation: Jerónimo Martins, SGPS, S.A. ranks near the top of the group, while Performance Food Group Company stays in the weaker half.

 JMT.LS